aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ilayoutslidecollection/get_by_type/_index.md

 ### Returns

-[`ILayoutSlide`](/slides/python-net/aspose.slides/ilayoutslide) with specified type or null if no layouts found.
+[`ILayoutSlide`](/slides/python-net/aspose.slides/ilayoutslide) with specified type or None if no layouts found.